 The idea you shouldn’t engage in self-care or self-improvement for whatever reasons you tell yourself is a lie.
 Whether you have insecurity, low self-esteem or you want a fast track to success, we all need to look in the mirror and see ourselves with dignity.
 Practice self-awareness throughout the day, especially try to recognize when there is a conversation in your head that your true self is not participating in a positive way.

 Seek advice, admit your faults and celebrate your strengths.
-Also, know that perception is a self-funded allusion.
+Also, know that perception is a self-funded illusion.
 Social media influencers, your neighbors, celebrities, your colleagues are not doing life better than you are.
-Chances are they are masters in self-deception in their own ways too.
+Chances are some are masters in self-deception in their own ways too.
 Lying to yourself does not justify behavior or improve your worth in any way.

 All this means is that life will not slow down for you to catch up on what you’ve missed.
 Therefore start living in it today so that you are growing through it tomorrow.

-Reflect on some of these motivational quotes about lying to yourself and the self-deception that while at the time seems to validate a situation, always leads to unhappiness.
+Reflect on these motivational quotes about lying to yourself and the self-deception that, while giving the illusion of validating a situation, always leads to unhappiness.

 Stop lying to yourself.
 When we deny our own truth, we deny our own potential.Steve Maraboli